P-p-H-d/mlib/README.md

 Assuming 'ptr' is a pointer to a fieldType object that is stored within a structure of type 'type' at the position 'field', it returns a pointer to the structure.

 #### HASH Functions

 ##### M\_HASH\_SEED --> size\_t

-User shall overwrite this macro by a random seed (of type size_t) before including the header m-core.h o that all hash functions will use this variable as a seed for the hash functions.
-If no user macro is defined, the default is to expand it to 0, making all hash computations predictable.
+User shall overwrite this macro by a random seed (of type size_t) before including the header m-core.h that hash functions use this variable as the seed for their hash computation.
+If no user macro is defined, the default is to use 0, making all hash computations predictable.

 ##### M\_HASH\_DECL(hash)